 I wish we had gotten our dive certification when we were in Cabo San Lucas this fall but things didn’t work out.
 Turks and Caicos seems tailored for those who love diving, but where there is good driving there’s great snorkeling.
 So that suits us just fine.
 The snorkeling in Haiti was absolutely beautiful, and being so close to the island of Hispaniola Turks and Caicos should have some very similar specimens to check out.

 And then the beaches.
-The beaches of Turks and Caicos look gorgeous and in amazing condition.
+The beaches of Turks and Caicos look gorgeous and in amazing condition (not to be confused with Beachs Turks and Caicos).
 We’ve seen all too often that destination beaches have a lot of damage or pollution, but that seems to be of no issue here.
 The sand is white and looks so soft (totally different than our local beach her in the PNW) and it’s calling us.
 Truly, little sand spirits are telling us to get our feet there ASAP.

 And even though you might not think of Turks and Caicos as an historic destination, since its settling by the British in the 1500s, there have been battlements and plantations established over the years.
 If you followed our trek through St Augustine, FL, you saw how much the kids loved exploring the 16th century sites.
 Yep, we’ll need to explore them in Turks and Caicos too.
 Oh yeah, and there’s a lighthouse which we have a small obsession with.